-We are excited to have Shari Eberts and Gael Hannan as our guests this week!
+We are excited to have Shari Eberts and Gael Hannan as our guests this week, both of whom have written books on hearing loss!
 Both are passionate hearing health advocates, writers, and speakers on hearing loss issues.
 At the beginning of the pandemic, Shari and Gael began collaborating on a book, a “how-to guide they wish they’d had at the start of their hearing loss journeys.”
 Hear & Beyond launched on May 3rd.

 In collaboration with the Ida Institute, Shari has authored an e-book, A Primer on Person-Centered Care From the Patient’s Perspective, encouraging Hearing Care Professionals (HCPs) to:

 Gael Hannan writes a popular weekly blog as the Better Hearing Consumer for Hearing Health & Technology Matters.
 Also, as a leading international hearing health advocate, Gael has created awareness campaigns, school programs, and award-winning presentations that help people better understand life with hearing loss, including her ground-breaking one-woman show Unheard Voices.
 Gael’s critically-acclaimed book The Way I Hear It: A Life with Hearing Loss, written as part memoir and part survival guide, has helped readers around the world to embrace their own hearing challenges.
 Gael has profound hearing loss and is bimodal, using both a hearing aid and a cochlear implant.